Odette Palma

-Odette Jeanette Chantal Palma Lafourcade (born 7 August 1982, in Osorno, Los Lagos) is a Chilean athlete specializing in the hammer throw.
+Odette Jeanette Chantal Palma Lafourcade (born 7 August 1982) is a Chilean athlete specializing in the hammer throw.
+Her brother is the athlete Patricio Palma.

+Life

+Odette Palma was on born 7 August 1982 in Osorno.
 Her older brother, Patricio Palma, was also a hammer thrower.

 Career

 Her personal best throw of 66.63 metres achieved in 2011 is the current national record.